 The Board recognizes that companies face a variety of risks, including credit risk, liquidity risk, strategic risk and operational risk.
 The Board believes an effective risk management system will (1) timely identify the material risks that the Company faces; (2) communicate necessary information with respect to material risks to senior executives and, as appropriate, to the Board or relevant Board committee; (3) implement appropriate and responsive risk management strategies consistent with the Company's risk profile; and (4) integrate risk management into Company decision-making.
 The Board has designated the Audit Committee to take the lead in overseeing risk management.
 The Audit Committee makes periodic reports to the Board regarding briefings provided by management and advisors as well as the committee's own analysis and conclusions regarding the adequacy of the Company's risk management processes.
 The full Board receives an annual overview of the Company's enterprise risk management processes, operations, material risks and uncertainties facing the Company, and the Company's strategic and operational plans for addressing and mitigating those risks.
+The Board also receives quarterly updates on those top material risks to the Company.
 In addition to the formal risk management program, the Board encourages and management promotes a corporate culture that incorporates risk management into the Company's corporate strategy and day-to-day business operations.
-The Board also continually works, with the input of our management and executive officers, to assess and analyze the most likely areas of future risk for the Company.
+The Board continually works, with the input of our management and executive officers, to assess and analyze the most likely areas of future risk for the Company.